Why the Media Is Desperately Hiding the Truth About the Economy

 - Prices will likely continue to rise

-- Stocks are currently set to offer negative after-inflation returns for the next decade
+- Most assets are currently set to offer negative after-inflation returns for the next decade

 Sanity may not return to the markets for quite some time.